Mold in Basement

 This is particularly problematic in the basement sections of the HVAC system since the room typically has very poor ventilation and the condensation does not dry as quickly as it needs to.
 Thus, creating another source of basement mold.
-If mold starts growing on the inside of your HVAC system your problems have grown significantly because now mold contaminated air will be distributed throughout all of the rooms in your home.
-Professional help is recommended in this situation.

 The typical basement is also the location of many pipes, drains, and faucets for your home systems.
 These could be related to a variety of purposes including general basement drainage, washing machine and dryer, wet bar, or a bathroom.
 Again the recipe of moisture and little ventilation makes these areas likely spots for mold growth, so frequently monitor them.